The ethical journalism test

 Journalism, PR or propaganda?

-If the content you produce pushes an agenda, spins a line, favours a sector of society, promotes a certain initiative without question, or has a desired outcome, you are probably producing public relations copy or even propaganda.
+If the content you produce pushes an agenda, spins a line, favours a sector of society, promotes a certain initiative without question, is manipulated to achieve a subjective outcome, or has a desired objective, you are probably producing public relations copy or even propaganda.

-Real journalism is based on applying strict editorial ethics to all we do so that we can scrutinise the issues that most impact on the lives of our audience.
+Real journalism is based on applying strict editorial ethics to all we do so that we can examine the issues that have the most impact on the lives of our audience.

 So, does your journalism pass the test?
-To be honest, most of us will fail numerous times throughout our careers, but it's good to have standards to aim at.
-Please go through the following questions to see whether your journalism is ethical or not.
+Consider the following questions to see whether your journalism is ethical or not.

-8: What are the possible consequences of my actions – short and long term?
+7: What are the possible consequences of the story you are producing both in the short term and long term?

-10: Am I able to justify my thinking and my decisions to my colleagues, to the stakeholders and to the public?
+9: Are you able to justify your editorial decisions to your colleagues, to those who you interview, and to the public?

-1: Seek truth and report it as fully as possible – eyes wide open.
+1: Keep your eyes wide open – seek truth and report it as fully as possible.

 2: Act independently – owe nobody and don’t seek favours or favourites.